Peter Gregg: Racing career

 Gregg retracted his retirement and won the 24 Hours of Daytona three more times, in 1975, 1976, and 1978.
 His 1976 Daytona victory in the #59 BMW E9 Coupe Sport Leicht (CSL) "Batmobile" (the first product of what would become the BMW M Motorsport subsidiary) with co-driver Brian Redman is cited as BMW's first major victory on American soil.

-Gregg numbered his cars 59 whenever possible in homage to his Naval career, having served aboard the USS Forrestal whose ship designation is CA-59.
+Gregg numbered his cars 59 whenever possible in homage to his Naval career, having served aboard the USS Forrestal whose original ship designation was CA 59.

 Gregg won IMSA GTO overall championships in 1974, 1975, 1978, and 1979, giving him six career titles in the class.
 In June 1980, he was due to compete at the 24 Hours of Le Mans in a 924 Carrera GTS for the Porsche factory team along with fellow American Al Holbert, but was injured near Paris; en route to a practice session for the race, he attempted to overtake an ox cart, but a car pulled out in front of him and, in attempting to avoiding a collision, his car careered into a ditch.
 Artist Frank Stella was his passenger.
-When doctors refused to allow Gregg to race his place was taken by Derek Bell.
+When doctors refused to allow Gregg to race, his place was taken by Derek Bell.

 Gregg was given clearance to compete at the Paul Revere 250 at Daytona the following month.
 His partner, Haywood, who was scheduled to drive for most of the race, soon fell ill while leading, leaving Gregg to fill in, but their Porsche fell back, eventually finishing third.
 Suffering from double vision, he was soon barred from racing by IMSA.